Biomechatronics and Intelligent Robotics Lab

 • Excellent oral and written communication skills

 PhD students can be admitted in the fall semester (preferred) and spring semester.
 PhD students will receive tuition scholarship and stipend support.
-Students are required to have TOEFL (or IELTS or Duolingo), GRE is not required. https://www.mae.ncsu.edu/academics/graduate-programs/how-to-apply-graduate/
+Students are required to have TOEFL (or IELTS or Duolingo), GRE is not required.
+Please submit your application to the Biomedical Engineering Department (preferred) or Mechanical and Aerospace Engineering Department. https://engineering.nyu.edu/admissions/graduate/how-apply

 Research engineer qualification: